Facts about the course

 Student goes over basic port-related literature.
 Student is expected to work on a project reviewing a specific port in terms of defined attributes.

-Form of assessment: Home assessment without presentation
+Form of assessment: Home assessment with presentation

 Grading scale: Letter (A - F)